-- Continue to provide grants to older people in line with agreed targets, subject to continued funding - Work with RSLs and providers to assess specialist housing needs housing support and advice to older residents - Ensuring new homes and neighbourhoods are age-proofed in their design through the LDF process - Support housing opportunities for older people - Continue bin pull out service - Continue to work in partnership with Housing Providers and other agencies across the District to improve housing and support for older people based on personalisation and choice.
+Continue to provide grants to older people in line with agreed targets, subject to continued funding

+- Work with RSLs and providers to assess specialist housing needs Housing support and advice to older residents - Through the Local Development Framework process the Council are seeking to ensure that 100% of all new developments achieve the Lifetime Homes Standard.
+The aim being that all new homes will be capable of adaption to meet changes to individuals' circumstances through their lifecycle, and thus enabling older people to live independently in their own homes and remain within their existing community for longer. - Support housing opportunities for older people - Support assistive technology in allowing older people to remain in their homes - Continue bin pull out service - Continue to work in partnership with Housing Providers and other agencies across the District to improve housing and support for older people based on personalisation and choice.